How to Make Money on Social Media

 Another way to monetise a social media account is by collaborating on content with a brand.
 They may send you a brief and you create the content together, or they may allow the content creator to take full creative control.
 This can be on a topic important to the creator, or it may be a product or service review if the brand provides this to the influencer to showcase the product/service on their social media.

 Sometimes brands will offer products in exchange for the content and other times they will offer payment plus product.
 It’s down to each individual creator to decide what their time is worth and whether they are happy to have product only, or if payment is a requirement.
-If you’re in this to monetize as a business, then you’ll likely want to always only accept payment for your time and social media services.
+If you’re in this to monetise as a business, then you’ll likely want to always only accept payment for your time and social media services.

 This can be a great way to make money on social media, but it's important to make sure that the content is relevant to your audience and that the brand aligns with your values.
 Additionally, you'll need to have a significant following and engagement to be able to command high rates for any sponsored content.
 It's important to be honest and transparent in your reviews and to disclose any compensation you receive.